Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The informed clues are exceptionally strong and specific, providing distinct details about songs (verses, choruses, lyrics, music, instruments, radio, emotions, storytelling) without using the answer word.
-They offer multiple clear angles, making the correct answer undeniable for an informed player.
+The clues are specific and use varied language to describe the essence of a song without using the word 'song' or direct synonyms.
+They cover aspects like structure, purpose, and performance.

 ✅ Strengths:
 - Generally specific and relate to correct answer